Extremal digraphs for open neighbourhood location-domination and identifying codes: Structural properties of extremal digraphs

 By the definition of $\mathcal{H}(D)$, each vertex $v$ with an in-neighbour in $\mathcal{H}(D)$ has an incoming forcing arc $wv$ where $w=f^-(v)$ is location-forced.
 This completes the proof. \end{proof}

 Using Theorem~\ref{thmmain} and Theorem~\ref{thm:H(D)}, one can show how all extremal digraphs can be built, as follows.

-\begin{theorem} For any locatable digraph $D$ of order $n$, we have $\gamma_{OL}(D)=n$ if and only if $D$ can be constructed as follows. \begin{itemize} \item First, choose a decomposition of $n$ as a sum of positive integers $n_1,\ldots n_k$, corresponding to the orders of the directed cycles $C_1,\ldots,C_k$ consisting of all forced arcs of $D$.
+\begin{theorem} For any locatable digraph $D$ of order $n$, we have $\gamma_{OL}(D)=n$ if and only if $D$ can be constructed as follows. \begin{enumerate} \item First, choose a decomposition of $n$ as a sum of positive integers $n_1,\ldots n_k$, corresponding to the orders of the directed cycles $C_1,\ldots,C_k$ consisting of all forced arcs of $D$, and create the corresponding cycles.

-\item Next, choose a partition of $V(D)$ into a set $V_d$ of domination-forced vertices and a set $V_l$ of location-forced vertices.
+\item Next, choose a partition of $V(D)$ into a set $V_d$ of domination-forced vertices and a set $V_l$ of location-forced vertices, with $|V_d|\geq 1$.

-\item Then, construct $\mathcal{H}(D)$ as a set of vertex-disjoint rooted directed trees (note that such a tree may consist of a single vertex), as follows.
+\item Then, construct $\mathcal{H}(D)$ as a collection of vertex-disjoint rooted directed trees (note that such a tree may consist of a single vertex), as follows.
 The roots of the trees are precisely the out-neighbours of the vertices in $V_d$.
 Moreover, for any vertex $x$ of $V_l$, its out-neighbour $f^+(x)$ has an in-neighbour in $\mathcal{H}(D)$.

-\item Finally, for each rooted directed tree $T$ of $\mathcal{H}(D)$ and every vertex $v$ of $T$, we create an arc from $f^-(v)$ to all descendants of $v$ in $T$. \end{itemize} \end{theorem} \begin{proof} Assume that $\gamma_{OL}(D)=n$, it follows from Theorem~\ref{thmmain} and Theorem~\ref{thm:H(D)} that $D$ must be constructed in the above way.